thundercore/developers-portal/docs/support-center/faqs/general.md

 ## What is the roadmap for ThunderCore?
 Please check it on our official site [here](https://www.thundercore.com/roadmap/).

+## Is Thunder Token an ERC-20 token?
+No. Thunder Token is the native currency of an independent public blockchain, ThunderCore.

+ThunderCore is an Ethereum Virtual Machine (EVM) compliant blockchain.
+Tokens based on the ERC-20 standard can be minted and deployed on ThunderCore.

+## What can I do with Thunder Tokens?
+Thunder Token is the native currency of an independent public blockchain, ThunderCore.
+Thunder Token can be used to build and monetize decentralized applications on the ThunderCore blockchain.
+Thunder Tokens can be used to pay for gas costs, execute transactions and underwrite smart contracts on the ThunderCore blockchain.

 ## How fast is ThunderCore?
 ThunderCore offers confirmation time of 1-2 seconds.
 ThunderCore achieved a peak transactions per second of over 4,000.
 You can see live activity and performance on [ThunderScan](https://scan.thundercore.com).